Residents say 'no' to houses on former pub site at public meeting

 “I believe the pub can be saved.”

-"We have heard tonight that P&P Building and Roofing Contractors Ltd want to hold a public meeting and I will tell them this."

-It is believed that P&P Building and Roofing Contractors Ltd will be holding a public meeting in the coming weeks.
+Cllr Davies also said at the meeting that she understood P&P Building and Roofing Contractors Ltd, which did not have a representative present on Thursday evening, would be holding a public meeting of its own in the coming weeks.

 Comments